To use the morning-after pill:

 - Don't have sex until you start another method of birth control.
 The morning-after pill doesn't offer lasting protection from pregnancy.
 If you have unprotected sex in the days and weeks after taking the morning-after pill, you're at risk of becoming pregnant.
 Be sure to begin using or resume use of birth control.

-Using the morning-after pill may delay your period by up to one week.
-If your period is more than one week late, take a pregnancy test.
+Using the morning-after pill may delay your period by up to one week after you normally expect it.
+If you don't get your period within three to four weeks of taking the morning-after pill, take a pregnancy test.

 - Ella (prescribing information).
 Parsippany, N.J.: Watson Pharma Inc.; 2012. http://pi.watson.com/data_stream.asp?product_group=1699&p=pi&language=E. Accessed March 4, 2015.

 - Plan B One-Step (prescribing information).
-Pomona, N.Y.: Duramed Pharmaceuticals Inc.; 2009. http://planbonestep.com/plan-b-prescribers/index.aspx.
-Accessed March 7, 2012.
+Pomona, N.Y.: Duramed Pharmaceuticals Inc.; 2009. http://www.planbonestep.com/pdf/PlanBOneStepFullProductInformation.pdf.
+Accessed March 4, 2015.

 - Koyama A, et al. Emerging options for emergency contraception.
 Clinical Medical Insights: Reproductive Health.
 2013;7;23.